In late 1791, the famous musical composer, Wolfgang Amadeus Mozart,

 There is a verse that says “Seeking the new, we must first let go of

-The old” and I wasn’t sure how to do this.
+the old” and I wasn’t sure how to do this.
 I was terrified of the

 I was trying to do something that was beyond my ability, that

-Only a Power greater than I could fulfill this great desire!
+only a Power greater than I, could fulfill this great desire!

-Be reborn and set free!
+our restless child within may be reborn and set free!